NL-BioImaging/NL-BioImageAnalysis-course2026/README.md

 # NL-BioImageAnalysis-course 2026
-Repository for the NL-BI Advanced Image Analysis course 21-24 September 2026, Erasmus MC, Rotterdam
+This repository contains the materials for the NL-BI Advanced Image Analysis course

+organized from 21-24 September 2026 at Erasmus MC in Rotterdam

 Course website: https://courses.microscopie.nl/?event_id=527